 The semester grade point average is the average of grades for any one given semester of the student's university career.
 The semester GPA is usually not as important as the final GPA, but the most recent semester grade point average is probably the most important semester GPA to student.
 The final grade point average is the average of the grades overall, i.e., of all the grades throughout the university career.
 The final GPA is the one that universities and professional institutions will ask about.
-The final GPA is the someone asks what the grade point average is, it refers to the final grade point average.
+The final GPA is the one used to determine a student's academic standing; when someone asks what the grade point average is, it refers to the final grade point average.